 1. Simply ask your child what’s coming up

-The best way to help your child weather the oncoming January storm is planning ahead!
+The best way to help your child weather the oncoming January storm is to plan ahead!
 The workload tends to pile up fast in January.
-It can be easy to fall behind after the break and a few missed assignments or low test scores can make a big difference come report card time.
+It can be easy to fall behind after the break, and a few missed assignments or low test scores can make a big difference come report card time.